 The ACES program is designed to provide faculty with the opportunity to develop, broaden, or deepen their research and teaching of community-engaged scholarship.

 intensive training and consulting from and with the ACES and Public Service Center staff

-funds of up to $15,000 for costs related to course community projects, graduate student hire, and community-based project development (as detailed per application category above)
+potential funds for costs related to course community projects, graduate student hire, and/or community-based project development (as detailed per application category above)

 opportunities to present research and best practices at an on-campus ACES seminar